 We train and license organisations that work with parents or crèches to deliver our programmes.
-If you would like to receive training, please conduct us.
+If you would like to receive training, please contact us.
 To find out more about the research underpinning each programme, see our research page.

 Sharing books in this way with a young child is the single most effective way for a parent or carer to support their child’s development.
 The practice propels children’s linguistic development, and has been termed a ‘language acquisition device’.
 By encouraging engagement and providing responsive interactions, book-sharing helps promote the child’s ability to sustain their attention, as well as advancing their concept development and social understanding.

-Most important of all, sharing a book with a young child is an enriching and rewarding experience for both the child and the adult.
+Most important of all, sharing a book with a young child is an enriching and rewarding emotional experience for both the child and the adult.

 The Mikhulu Trust has developed four book-sharing training programmes for the carers of preschool children (see Resources for further details)